Advanced Level Accreditation Program (formerly the Professional Level Accreditation Program)

 The rapidly changing and increasingly competitive research landscape requires research managers who can drive change in complex environments and lead diverse teams to fulfil institutional strategies and goals.
 This requires leaders who have a deep understanding of themselves, their teams and the environment in which they must operate.
 Strategic thinking and analytical skills are now merely the entry point leadership qualities and must be accompanied by practical implementation abilities, high emotional intelligence and an ability to network and effectively collaborate with others.

-Following the success of the ARMS Foundation Level Accreditation Program, the Society is now calling for the second intake for its Professional Level Accreditation Program aimed at developing leaders in research management.
+The Society is now calling for applications to join the 2018/19 cohort for its Advanced Level Accreditation Program (formerly known as the Professional Level) aimed at developing leaders in research management.
 This comprehensive program combines contemporary leadership theory and practice grounded in a research management context.
 It includes a blend of learning styles incorporating taught material with case studies, group learning, workplace assignments and individual mentoring.
 Electives give participants a deep knowledge of contemporary issues in research including research impact, international funding programs, data analysis and more.
 The program is developed and delivered by leaders in research management and will be directly applicable to mid-senior level research managers in universities, hospitals, research institutes and research agencies, government and funding bodies.

-Element 1: Core 2 and a half day program focussing on leadership management and strategic thinking;
+Element 1: Core 2 and a half day program focusing on leadership management and strategic thinking (tentative delivery 21-23 November 2018)

-Element 2: Two, one day electives focussing on deep, relevant content knowledge from a selection of 5 speciality areas;
+Element 2: Two, one day electives focusing on deep, relevant content knowledge from a selection of 5 speciality areas (tentative delivery June 2019);

-Element 3: A workplace activity based on core and elective modules;
+Element 3: A workplace based assignment based on core and elective modules (submission of workplace assessment expected around July 2019);

 Element 4: Participation in on-going group learning activities; and